-This policy will be reviewed on an annual basis or when new legislation or guidance concerning equality and disability is published.
-The link SEN governor will review the policy in collaboration with the SENCO in the autumn term.
-Any updates will be shared through the Headteacher's report to governors.
+This policy will be reviewed every three years or when new legislation or guidance concerning equality and disability is published.
+Any updates will be shared through the Head teacher's report to governors.

 Introduction to Accessibility Plan

 The SEN and Disability Act 2001 extended the Disability Discrimination Act 1995 (DDA) to cover education.
 The Governing Body has had three key duties towards pupils with a disability, under Part 4 of the DDA: